dcos/dcos-e2e/docs/library/source/installation.rst

 .. substitution-prompt:: bash

-   apt install -y gcc python3-dev
+   apt upgrade -y gcc python3-dev python3.6-dev libssl-dev git python3-pip

 If you are not in a virtualenv, you may have to use ``sudo`` before the following command, or ``--user`` after ``install``.